amrita111111/Face-Attendance-System/README.md

-# Face-Attendance-System
-A Python-based attendance system that uses face recognition for automated marking of student presence.
+A Python-based attendance system that uses face recognition for automated marking of student or employee presence.